• Health

 The following happens when we consume food:

-2) The pancreas produces a substance called insulin.
+2) Beta cells in the pancreas produce a substance called insulin.
 Insulin transports glucose from the blood into the cells, where it is stored or used as an energy source.

 What happens when a person has diabetes?